NHSDigital/nhs-notify-web-cms/docs/pages/using-nhs-notify/delivery-times.md

 ## Letters

-Once your letter has been sent, it can take up to 6 days for it to be processed by our suppliers before it's dispatched.
+Once you've [provided us with recipients' NHS numbers]({% link pages/using-nhs-notify/tell-us-who-you-want-to-message.md %}), it can take up to 2 working days for our suppliers to dispatch your letter.

 First class letters are delivered 1 to 2 business days after they’re dispatched.